harness/developer-hub/docs/platform/18_Dashboards/dashboards-overview.md

 - Click on "Clone" to create the cloned dashboard.

 :::note
-The cloned dashboard will contain all the same widgets and configurations as the original dashboard.
+The cloned dashboard contains all the same widgets and configurations as the original dashboard.

 :::